 National Code of Conduct

-Your Pack Leader and Assistant Pack Leader will discuss these guidelines with you in detail.
+Some variations may occur from Province to Province only regarding MVI laws and your Pack Leader and Assistant Pack Leader will discuss these guidelines with you in detail.

 Please note that updates may be added as required.